anuws505/admintools-web/README.md

 # AdmintoolsWeb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

 ## Development server

 Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+Or run `ng serve --configuration=sit` for a system integration test server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding